 Writing Blog Content The Wrong Way

 Blog writing is very well different from writing a college essay.
 The way people enjoy reading online is quite different from the way your college supervisor wants your essay to be.
 The trick behind blog writing is that you write like you are talking.

-It’s highly recommended that you make your writing conversational and approachable.
+It’s highly recommended that you make you’re writing conversational and approachable.
 These factors make your writing more interesting for your audience.
-People always want to feel like they are reading something written by a real human of common mentality, not by a bot.
+People always want to feel like they are reading something written by a real human of a common mentality, not by a bot.

 Thinking People Care About You

-Sounds blunt but it’s just the fact.
-When people jump into blogging, they expect some sort of red carpet welcome.
-They believe people would so much love their content and be uncontrollably interested in their blogs.
+Sounds blunt but it’s just a fact.
+When people jump into blogging, they expect some sort of red carpet-welcome.
+They believe people would love their content and be uncontrollably interested in their blogs.
 But in reality, people don’t care about who you are until you’ve made a name.
-Also considering the number of junk blogs that have sprung up in recent time, how is your blog unique?
+Also, considering the number of junk blogs that have sprung up in recent times, how unique is your blog?